harrythecoolb/updatisoft-pc-/README.md

-# updatisoft-pc-
+# updatisoft-pc
-this is the pc support side of the windows
+this is the pc support side of the windows support drivers